openstack-archive/interop/HACKING.rst

 - [D302] If a Capability is found to not meet the `Core Criteria
   <doc/source/process/CoreCriteria.rst>`_ after the Board has approved
-  a Guideline, the corresponding tests should have a "flagged" block added to the the relevant tests in the "tests" section of the relevant Board-approved Guidelines.
+  a Guideline, the corresponding tests should have a "flagged" block added to the relevant tests in the "tests" section of the relevant Board-approved Guidelines.

     - See [D307] and [D309] for details about format requirements.